WRITING FOR YOUR LIFE | July 16 – 26, 2018

 Whether you write fiction, poetry, creative non-fiction, or in hybrid genres, it is time to put your words into the world and embrace the writing life.
 This practical, hands-on course for emerging writers combines intensive workshops with one-on-one consultations to help you spark new work and soar your drafts to new heights.
 Sessions will cover writing, revising, and the professional side of the writing life.

-Daniel Scott Tysdal is the author of three books of poetry, most recently Fauxccasional Poems (icehouse 2015), and the poetry textbook The Writing Moment: A Practical Guide to Creating Poems (Oxford University Press 2014).
-His work has appeared in numerous literary journals and anthologies, including Best Canadian Poetry and Best Canadian Essays, and has earned him a number of awards, including the ReLit Award for Poetry, the Anne Szumigalski Poetry Award, the John V. Hicks Award, and honourable mention at the National Magazine Awards.
-Tysdal is an Associate Professor, Teaching Stream, at the University of Toronto Scarborough.
+Daniel Scott Tysdal is the ReLit Award winning author of three books of poetry, the poetry textbook The Writing Moment: A Practical Guide to Creating Poems (Oxford University Press), and the TEDx talk, “Everything You Need to Write a Poem (and How It Can Save a Life).”
+Tysdal’s work has appeared in numerous journals and anthologies, including Poetry, Best Canadian Poetry, Best Canadian Essays, and The Next Wave: An Anthology of 21st Century Canadian Poetry, and has earned him a number of honours, including the Anne Szumigalski Poetry Award and honourable mention at the National Magazine Awards.
+He is an Associate Professor, Teaching Stream, at the University of Toronto Scarborough.
 In 2012, the UTSC student newspaper, The Underground, named him one of their four “Professors of the Year.”